Skip to main content

 The Problem

 Some papers need deep reading.
 They're foundational, methodologically complex, or outside your expertise.
-This takes significant time.
+A deep read of a complex paper can take 2-4 hours.
+You don't always have this time.

 AI Solutions